Saint Library

 The Great Departure

-Left Ireland forever with twelve companions — deliberately evoking the Twelve Apostles — and sailed to Gaul, carrying Irish learning, the Psalter, and the conviction that voluntary exile for Christ was a form of martyrdom available to those spared the blade.
+Left Ireland forever with twelve companions — deliberately evoking the Twelve Apostles — and sailed to Gaul, carrying Irish learning, the Psalter, and the conviction that voluntary exile for Christ (peregrinatio pro Christo) was a form of martyrdom available to those spared the blade.

-Founded the Abbey of Luxeuil on the ruins of a Roman spa town in Burgundy; within a generation it housed hundreds of monks, trained abbots who spread across the continent, and became the most influential center of Christian learning in the Frankish world.
+Founded first at Annegray, then established the Abbey of Luxeuil on the ruins of a Roman settlement in Burgundy; within a generation it housed hundreds of monks, trained abbots who spread across the continent, and became the most influential center of Christian learning in the Frankish world.

 Letter to Pope Gregory I

-Wrote directly to Pope Gregory I to defend his Irish Easter calculation and his Rule against Frankish bishops — a breathtaking act of confidence from an Irish exile that helped establish the precedent of appealing to Rome over the heads of local councils.
+Wrote directly to Pope Gregory I defending his Irish Easter calculation and his Rule against the objections of Frankish bishops — a striking act of confidence from an Irish exile that helped establish the principle of appealing to Rome over the heads of local councils.

 610